Japanese Diet: Benefits, Food List & How to Start

-Large population studies have linked adherence to the Japanese diet with lower risks of depression, heart disease, stroke, and premature death.
-These benefits are attributed to the combination of nutrient-dense plant foods, omega-3-rich fish, and fermented soy products.
+Studies have associated the Japanese diet with lower risks of depression, heart disease, stroke, and premature death.
+Its health effects are linked to the regular intake of plant foods, omega-3-rich fish, and fermented soy products.

 Imagem ilustrativa número 1